AlexWinder/address-book/README.md

 The system is separated out into two main directory: html and includes.
 It is recommended that you configure your web server to only allow public access to the html directory but your web server user locally, such as www-data, should be able to view the files in the includes directory.
 This will provide adequate security and prevent users for accessing anything in the includes directory.

+# Screenshots

+Screenshots of the system can be found in the screenshots/ directory, or by viewing the [SCREENSHOTS.md](SCREENSHOTS.md) file.

 # API

 The API built in the system is accessed using a HTTP GET request to the api.php page.
 The request requires 3 values: